01 of 09

 The Agave Piñas

-Agave (pronounced "ah-gah-vay"), which is also called maguey ("mah-gay") in Spanish, is sometimes referred to as a "Century plant" in English because it can grow to be very large and has a long life-span (not really a century, more like 25 to 30 years).
-Sometimes mistaken for a type of cactus, it in fact belongs to a separate family, Agavaceae.
+Agave (pronounced "ah-gah-vay"), which is also called maguey ("mah-gay") in Spanish, is sometimes referred to as a "Century plant" in English because it can grow to be very large and has a long life-span (25 to 30 years).
+Sometimes mistaken for a type of cactus, it actually belongs to a separate family, Agavaceae.
 The agave only flowers once in its lifetime, putting forth a tall stem from the center, and the plant dies after flowering.

 The agave is usually harvested when it is seven or eight years old.
 After the agave is harvested, the spines of the plant are cut off and the remaining heart, called the piña (which means pineapple, because of its resemblance to the fruit), can weigh up to 100 kg (220 pounds).Continue to 3 of 9 below.